bellsmith15/rock-paper-sissors-game/README.md

 #
 ## CREDITS AND REFERENCES
-Credits

-http://ami.responsivedesign.is/#  is used to display responsiveness on different devices.

-### IMAGE

 ## Media & Content

 * The background image of the trees was obtained from Vecteezy.com
 * The audio file was found from the pixabay site where the downloads are Royalty free and can be used for sites. https://pixabay.com/music/search/genre/christmas/
+* http://ami.responsivedesign.is/#  was used to display responsiveness on different devices.

 ### CODE

-Reference Material
+## Reference Material

-W3 Schools was used as a reference point for HTML, CSS and JavaScript Ful
-MDN Web Docs was also used as a reference point for HTML, CSS and JavaScript
+W3 Schools was used as a reference point for HTML, CSS and JavaScript Full Stack Overflow was used as a source of reference MDN Web Docs was also used as a reference point for HTML, CSS and JavaScript

 #